 index.css → global styles

-<> </> fragments for grouping{} for dynamic expressionsclassName, onClick, onChangeReact uses a Virtual DOM and a process called Reconciliation.
+<> </> fragments for grouping{} for dynamic expressionsclassName, onClick, onChangeReact uses a Virtual DOM and Reconciliation.

 [!info] Features